nsrecc/filmyte-server/README.md

 ### Setup

-TO DO
+Clone or download this repository.

+Install the required dependencies: `npm install`.

+Create a `.env.development.local` file by reusing the `.env.development.local.example` file.
+Inside your `.env.development.local` file, replace `<api_key>` with your The Movie Database (TMDb) API key.

 ### Usage

-Run the server for development environment: `npm run dev`
+Run the server for development environment: `npm run dev`.

 Open [http://localhost:4000](http://localhost:4000) with your browser to see the Filmyte web server.